havet/Dicelist/Swedish/Old/ReadMe.txt

 ===========
 Usage
 -----
-Use 4 dice to randomly get a combination of digits between 1111 and 6666, that corresponds to a word in the list.
+Use 4 dices to randomly get a combination of digits between 1111 and 6666, that corresponds to a word in the list.
 The combination 1234 corresponds e.g. to the word "avog" and the combination 5316 corresponds to the word "roa".
 You need to get at least 8 words to form a secure password.
 Separate the words in some way,